Framework for Learning and Control in the Classical and Quantum Domains: Background

 by starting with~$\Phi_m=0$, for every round of measurement~$m$.
 Once all photons in the input~$\ket{\Psi}_N$ are exhausted by the $M$th measurement, allowing for the loss of photons such that $1 \le M \le N$, the estimate of $\varphi$ is given by $\Tilde{\varphi} \equiv \Phi_M$.
 As each measurement outcome~$b_m$ is a binary value, the value of $\tilde{\varphi}$ obtained by this scheme is also discrete.

 We now define a policy orbit and its use in assessing scaling.
 For a maximum number of photons~$N_\text{max}$, the `policy orbit' is

 with the subscript

-describing both the maximum allowed~$N$ and the input state as a function of~$N$; see Fig.~\ref{fig:policy_orbit}.
+describing both the maximum allowed~$N$ and the input state as a function of~$N$; see Fig.~\ref{fig:policy_orbit}(b).
 A feasible policy orbit~$\mathbb{\Delta}^\text{feas}_{N_\text{max},\bm\varpi}$ satisfies~$\Delta\tilde{\varphi}_N$ having approximate power-law scaling with respect to~$N$, with the scaling surpassing~$\nicefrac1{\sqrt{N}}$.
-Numerically, the feasibility condition can be tested from a log-log plot of $V_N$ vs $N$~\cite{PS19}.
+Numerically, the feasibility condition can be tested from a log--log plot of $V_N$ vs $N$~\cite{PS19}.
 Specifically, this plot should fit a straight line

 with a goodness-of-fit $\overline{R^2}$ exceeding some acceptable value, e.g.~0.999~\cite{Pal19}.